Crystal-Nest/soul-fire-d/README.md

 ## **Compatibilities**

-A list of mods with full compatibility with Soul Fire'd, by integrating Soul Fire behavior and, some, registering new Fires:
+A list of mods adding full compatibility with Soul Fire'd by integrating Soul Fire behavior and, in some cases, registering new Fires:

 | Mod                                                             | Loader |
 |:----------------------------------------------------------------|:------:|